vitiral/defrag-rs/README.md

 features.
 It is recommended NOT to use it at this time.
 Developers and comments are always welcome.**

-**defrag** is a minature memory manager that aims to eliminate the primary reason NOT to use dynamic memory on microcontrollers -- that your memory might become fragmented. **defrag** provides an ergonomic api for memory use modeled after the standard mutex.
+**defrag** is a memory manager that aims to eliminate the primary reason NOT to use dynamic memory on microcontrollers -- that your memory might become fragmented. **defrag** provides an ergonomic api for memory use modeled after the standard mutex to allow for memory defragmentation behind the scenes.

 The primary manager of memory is the `Pool`, from which the user can call `Pool.alloc::<T>()` or `Pool.alloc_slice::<T>(len)`.
-From this they will get a `Mutex<T>` object which behaves very similarily to rust's stdlib `Mutex` except it has only a single method, [`try_lock`](https://doc.rust-lang.org/std/sync/struct.Mutex.html#method.try_lock).
+From this they will get a `Mutex<T>` like object which behaves very similarily to rust's stdlib `Mutex` except it has only a single method, [`try_lock`](https://doc.rust-lang.org/std/sync/struct.Mutex.html#method.try_lock).
 When the the user wishes to use the memory, they simply call `try_lock` to obtain